 - "And while they were ministering to the Lord and fasting, the Holy Spirit said, "Set apart for Me Barnabas and Saul for the work to which I have called them," (Acts 13:2).

 - "How much severer punishment do you think he will deserve who has trampled under foot the Son of God, and has regarded as unclean the blood of the covenant by which he was sanctified, and has insulted the Spirit of grace?"
 (Heb.
 10:29).

 If the Holy Spirit is like a force, then how can it be lied to?
 How can a force have a will, or be able to love, or speak, or be insulted?
-Clearly the Bible demonstrate that the Holy Spirit is alive and has attributes of life, self awareness, and a will and is not a mere force.
+Clearly the Bible demonstrates that the Holy Spirit is alive and has attributes of life, self-awareness, and a will and is not a mere force.

 The Christadelphians go to great lengths to deny the personhood of the Holy Spirit.
 But, it should be obvious that the Holy Spirit is not a mere force like a radar or a wind.
 Rather, He is the third person in the Trinity.